90. Destiny of the Daleks (Fourth Doctor, 1979)

 directed by Richard Martin

-It keeps tumbling from exultant highs to distressing lows -- then climbing and clawing its way back again.
+It keeps tumbling from exultant highs to distressing lows -- then clawing its way back again.
 The script turns on two big set-pieces -- one in Episode 2, in which the TARDIS crewmembers are separated, and one in the conclusion, in which they're reunited -- and Martin muffs them both.
 The Episode 2 scene, an assault on a Dalek ship, is a particular mess, as three sets of characters go into battle -- humans, "robomen" and Daleks -- and when it's over, you're left thinking, "What was that about?"
 The humans had a bomb to use against the Daleks; did it work?
 They hoped to dismantle the robomen; did it happen?
 They planned to free the Doctor and Ian; were they successful?
 Through the course of the assault, Martin captures dozens of skirmishes, but he has no idea how to highlight essential information, a problem that plagues the entire serial: when scenes get busy, you can't figure out where to focus, and Martin has no idea how to help you.
 But when it comes to shooting simple exchanges (Susan and David bonding over her desire to put down roots, Barbara and Jenny bonding over stealing a truck) and hitting the necessary character beats, that Martin can do well -- and does.
 And ironically, though he's not much of a technician, he's a born showman.
 The location shooting makes "The Dalek Invasion of Earth" feel like an event, whether it's Barbara pushing a scientist (in a wheelchair) across Westminster Bridge and past the National Gallery; or emaciated humans dragging a railway wagon towards a mine entrance, as robomen crack their whips; or the same scene flipped for the finale, when the Earthlings, having regained their freedom, emerge jubilantly from the mine.
 The end of Episode 5, with Ian about to be dropped into the core of the planet, is a bloody good (literal) cliffhanger -- and the last ten minutes, devoted to Susan's decision to stay behind (which her grandfather ultimately makes for her) is superb.
 It's yet another reminder that Doctor Who remains -- at the end of its first, long recording block -- a series not merely about fantastic adventures, but about the effect those adventures have on four extraordinary people.

 87. Fury From the Deep (Second Doctor, 1968)